 Apply for the Study Trip to Nepal

 So you want to apply for the Study Trip to Nepal?
 That’s amazing news!
-Please carefully read through the information, the FAQ and the Terms and Conditions below.
+Please take some minutes to read through the information and the FAQ below.

-- Guided program as described (meetings, accomodation, transport, entrance fees, activities) and most meals
+- Guided program as described (meetings, accomodation, transport, entrance fees, activities) including one pre-meeting

-- Flights to destination, transport to pre-meeting in Switzerland (if any)
+- Flights to and back from destination, transport to pre-meeting in Switzerland (if any)

 - Visa costs, if any (see Visa below)

 Personal insurance is the responsibility of each participant!
 We highly recommend travel insurance which also covers refunds in case of sickness or similar.
 IFIL cannot refund you if you can’t attend, as outlined in the terms and conditions (see below).